 There’s a seasoning oil that you can spread around and get it so hot on there that it hardens and creates a natural non-stick surface in the cast iron.
 This would likely result in less iron being leached.
 Cooking your acidic foods in a stainless steel saucepan could be best.

-And if cast iron too heavy for daily cooking?
+What if cast iron is too heavy for daily cooking?

-Carbon Steel is a cast iron alternative that once seasoned, becomes an excellent non-stick pan alternative.
+A carbon steel skillet is a cast iron skillet alternative that once seasoned, becomes an excellent non-stick pan alternative.